PoweredSoft/DbUtils/README.md

 > will create your configuration file

 ```
 init
+      --config                    Is optional (default <psdb.json>).
-      --config-file          Is optional (default <GeneratorOptions.json>).
+      --version                   Is optional (default <core>).
       --context-name              Is optional.
       --connection-string         Is optional.
       --output-dir                Is optional.
       --output-file               Is optional.
+      --namespace                 Is optional.
+      --connection-string-name    Is optional.
 ```

 > here is how the options looks like